Emishi: Abe clan, Kiyowara clan and the Northern Fujiwara

 After their conquest, some Emishi leaders became part of the regional framework of government in the Tōhoku culminating with the Northern Fujiwara regime.
 This regime and others such as the Abe and Kiyowara were created by local Japanese gōzoku and became regional semi-independent states based on the Emishi and Japanese people.
 However, even before these emerged, the Emishi people progressively lost their distinct culture and ethnicity as they became minorities.

 The Northern Fujiwara were thought to have been Emishi, but there is some doubt as to their lineage, and most likely were descended from local Japanese families who resided in the Tōhoku (unrelated to the Fujiwara of Kyoto).
 Both the Abe and Kiyowara families were almost certainly of Japanese descent, both of whom represented gōzoku, powerful families who had moved into the provinces of Mutsu and Dewa perhaps during the 9th century, though when they emigrated is not known for certain.
 They were likely Japanese frontier families who developed regional ties with the descendants of the Emishi fushu, and may have been seen as fushu themselves since they had lived in the region for several generations.
 Importantly, the Abe held the post of Superintendent of the indigenous.
 This post proves that the Emishi population was seen as different from other Japanese though it is unclear what the responsibilities of the post were.

 Soon after World War II, mummies of the Northern Fujiwara family in Hiraizumi (the capital city of the Northern Fujiwara), who were thought to have been related to the Ainu, were studied by scientists.
 However, the researchers concluded that the rulers of Hiraizumi were not related to the ethnic Ainu but more similar to contemporary Japanese of Honshū.
 This was seen as evidence that the Emishi were not related to the Ainu.
-This had the effect of popularizing the idea that the Emishi were like other contemporary ethnic Japanese who lived in northeastern Japan, outside of Yamato rule.
+This popularized the idea that the Emishi were like other contemporary ethnic Japanese who lived in northeastern Japan, outside of Yamato rule.
 However, the reason the study of the Northern Fujiwara was done was the assumption that they were Emishi, which they were not.
 They were descendants of the northern Fujiwara branch from Tsunekiyo and the Abe clan.
-They took liberties with giving themselves Emishi titles because they had become rulers of the previous Emishi held lands of the Tohoku.
+They took liberties with giving themselves Emishi titles because they had become rulers of the previous Emishi-held lands of the Tohoku.